 In other words, if you have a huge regret, feel depressed, or any type of thinking that makes life feel worthless, please reach out to us or a Church, or a Christian you know today.
 Your life is valuable, so valuable Jesus traded His life for yours.
 I guarantee there’s someone in your neighborhood, family, or friend group who would be happy to offer you help.

 We want to help you.
-Please click here to contact our pastor: Pastor Dave
+Please click here to contact our Prayer Pastor: Pastor Chad

 He’s a real person, and he will reach out to you directly.